chrispo-git/ult-s/readme.txt

 Q: "My game is crashing!
 What do I do?"
 A: There could be many things that could be causing this!
 Try going down this list to make sure that it isn't a user error:
 1. Make sure your version of smash ultimate is update 13.0.4 (other updates do not work)
-2. Make sure training modpack is not enabled (this means no training modpack plugin, and no param hook plugin)
-3. Make sure your plugin folder is CLEAN (this means the only plugins in the folder are libparam_config, libcsk_collection, libstage_config, libarcropolis, libnro_hook, libsmashline_plugin and libarena_latency_slider).
+2. Try running Ultimate S by itself
+3. Make sure you have the latest of every dependency
+4. Try redownloading the mod

 Q: "The character's attacks are messed up!
 They're doing their vanilla animations but the custom attack effects!"
 A: This sounds like you have a mod conflict.
 If you're on switch, this is easy because arcropolis will tell you this, and create a conflicts.json for you (which you can use to disable the conflicting mods).